On a new geometric homology theory and an application in categorical Gromov-Witten theory

 Now we prove it is a Whitney stratification.
-As this is a local property, by the local model \eqref{local model of proper Lie groupoids with corners about a point}, the orbit space $X$ is locally homeomorphism to the orbit space of a linear corner representation of a compact Lie group $\mathcal{G}_x$.
+As this is a local property, by the local model \ref{local model of proper Lie groupoids with corners about a point}, the orbit space $X$ is locally homeomorphism to the orbit space of a linear corner representation of a compact Lie group $\mathcal{G}_x$.
 Consider, now, $\mathcal{G}_x$ acting linear on $R^n_k$ compatible with the corner structure.
 According to \cite{b75}, the orbit space of any linear action of a compact Lie group $\mathcal{H}$ on $R^n$ can be realized as a semi-algebraic subset (for semi-algebraic set see \cite{l}) of an affine variety that is induced by the map: